Watergate scandal: Assembling the crew

-Following the May 2 death of FBI Director Hoover, Colson asked the CRP to send counterprotestors as he lay in state at the Capitol rotunda.
+Following the May 1972 death of FBI director Hoover, Colson asked the CRP to send counterprotestors to a protest at Hoover's state funeral in the Capitol rotunda.
 Hunt and Liddy again recruited Bay of Pigs collaborators: Barker flew to D.C. with nine men from Miami.
-After the counterprotest—at which they tried to attack the protesting Ellsberg—Barker's team may have committed two unsolved burglaries in Washington, those of the Chilean Embassy and of a major Democratic law firm within the Watergate Complex on May 16.
+After the counterprotest, according to Lukas, Barker's team may have committed two unsolved burglaries in Washington, those of the Chilean Embassy and of a major Democratic law firm within the Watergate Complex on May 16.
 The counterprotest may also have been a ruse to bring the Cubans to D.C. to burglarize Hoover's home in search of alleged kompromat used to blackmail politicians.

-After meeting with Hunt in Miami, Barker selected the men for the DNC break-in planned for Memorial Day weekend: Martínez, as photographer; Virgilio Gonzalez, as picklock; and De Diego, Reinaldo Pico, and Frank Sturgis as guards.
-Sturgis was the only non-Cuban member, but he had fought alongside Castro in the Sierra Maestra during the Cuban Revolution.
-Pico and De Diego were dropped after McCord forgot two walkie-talkies.
+After meeting with Hunt in Miami, Barker selected the men for the DNC break-in planned for Memorial Day weekend: Martínez, as photographer; Virgilio Gonzalez, as lockpicker; and De Diego, Reinaldo Pico, and Frank Sturgis as guards.
+Sturgis was the only non-Cuban member, but he had fought alongside Castro during the Cuban Revolution.
+(Note: Many within the US intelligence community—especially the CIA—were initially sympathetic towards Castro.)
+Pico and De Diego were dropped because McCord forgot two walkie-talkies.
 After a planning session with McCord and Hunt at the Hamilton Hotel near the White House, Barker's team checked into the Watergate Hotel on May 26.
 McCord recruited former FBI agent Alfred Baldwin III to perform the wiretapping and monitor the telephone conversations afterward; he was booked at the Howard Johnson's motel opposite the Watergate.